Gannon University

 Jump to navigation Jump to search

 Gannon University is a private Catholic university with campuses in Erie, Pennsylvania, and Ruskin, Florida, United States.
-Established in 1925, Gannon University enrolls approximately 4,600 undergraduate and graduate students annually.
+Established in 1925, Gannon University enrolls about 4,600 undergraduate and graduate students annually.
 Its intercollegiate athletics include 18 athletic programs for men and women competing at the NCAA Division II level.
 It plans to merge with Ursuline College by the end of 2026.

 History